 Sub Rules

 You can now add ‘sub rules’ to your Contract Manipulation rules.
-When creating a Sub Rule, you can ‘Stop Further Rules’, which allows this sub rule to override all other rules when triggered.
-You can add a Sub Rule under Pay > Contracts > Manipulation Rules and then next to ‘edit rule’ you should see a button allowing you to add a sub rule.
+When creating a Sub Rule, you can ‘Stop Further Rules, ' allowing this sub-rule to override all other rules when triggered.
+You can add a Sub Rule under Pay > Contracts > Manipulation Rules, and then next to ‘edit rule’, you should see a button allowing you to add a sub rule.
 Then, it will ask you whether you want to add a new contract rule, so click this button to get started.
 These can be utilised to allow you to be more specific about breaks and pay rates for breaks when certain hours are worked.

-These are used so that you can have a set of rules running separately from all others.
-For example if you introduce an overtime pay rule that stops all other rules but you still have rules that you need to add that pertain to overtime, a sub rule is a great way of keeping a set of interlinked rules running whilst stopping the rest.
+These are used to run a set of rules separately from all others.
+For example, if you introduce an overtime pay rule that stops all other rules, but you still need to add rules that pertain to overtime, a sub-rule is a great way of keeping a set of interlinked rules running while stopping the rest.

 Stop Further Rules?

-When creating a new rule, you are able to specify whether you want to stop all other rules when this specific rule applies.
+When creating a new rule, you can specify whether you want to stop all other rules when this specific rule applies.
 This means that certain rules will have higher priority over others when enabled.

 This is useful as a fail-safe for specific times when you need to override a rule, i.e. if a staff member has worked too many hours.